 Who’s eligible: Educators responsible for curriculum or instruction in the social sciences or humanities and languages, including elementary and secondary teachers, administrators or curriculum specialists, faculty or administrators from institutions of higher education, librarians, museum educators and media or resource specialists.
 Applicants must also be citizens or permanent residents of the United States holding a bachelor’s degree or higher with at least three years’ experience and current full-time employment in one of the professions listed above in a U.S. school system, institution of higher learning, local or state education agency, library or museum.

-Application deadline: The application cycle for 2019 closed in late March.
-Contact the Department of Education for future application schedules and check the Hints for Preparing a Competitive Application.
+Application deadline: The application cycle is typically announced in the fall or winter for the following year (e.g., fall or winter 2021 announcement for 2022 programs) with a deadline at the end of December.
+Contact the Department of Education for future application schedules, and check the Hints for Preparing a Competitive Application.

-Grosvenor Teacher Fellow (GTF) Program.
+Grosvenor Teacher Fellow Program.
 This is no ordinary boat ride.
-The 35 or so teachers chosen for the Grosvenor Teacher Fellow Program (sponsored by the National Geographic and Lindblad Expeditions in collaboration with Google) join a Lindblad expedition voyage aboard National Geographic Explorer, National Geographic Endeavour II, National Geographic Sea Lion and or National Geographic Quest.
-Educators learn about the land and sea from on-board naturalists and have opportunities for activities such as kayaking, Zodiac trips or cultural tours of local towns.
+The 35 or so teachers chosen for the Grosvenor Teacher Fellow Program (GTF), which is sponsored by the National Geographic Society and Lindblad Expeditions, join a Lindblad expedition voyage aboard the National Geographic Explorer, National Geographic Endeavour II, National Geographic Sea Lion and or National Geographic Quest.
+Educators learn about the land and sea from on-board naturalists and have opportunities for activities such as kayaking, Zodiac trips and cultural tours of local towns.

 Previous expeditions included trips to the Galápagos Islands, where educators kayaked and snorkeled among stingrays and sea lions, and Iceland, where they cruised alongside humpback and orca whales and observed blue-morph arctic fox pups.
 Part of the fellowship includes developing classroom activities to teach their students the geographic and ocean issues they learned about on their trip.